xformerfhs/MatrixTranspose/README.md

 Here is a combined example of the two examples above:

 The cleartext is `CRYPTOGRAPHYBENDSYOURMIND`.
-Note that `J` has been replaced by `I`, as the alphabet for the matrix substitution does not contain the letter `J`.

 With the matrix substitution this clear text becomes `XDAGGGAADADXDFAGAXAADDGGXAAFFGFDDGGGDXGAAGXXADFGFD`.